bernardodsanderson/google-music-css-fix/README.md

 - With Safari you can use the [Stylish Extension](http://sobolev.us/stylish/)

-Stylish extension and add-ons by [Jason Barnabe](https://userstyles.org/).
-But you can use any extension that let's you add CSS to a specific page.
+Stylish extension and add-on by [Jason Barnabe](https://userstyles.org/).
+But you can use any extension that lets you add CSS to a specific page.

 This new theme currently uses #319298 (teal) as an accent color, but you can do a search and replace it with any color you'd like.